 Washington, DC 20052

-While the library is not open for patron use, except for emergency access outlined in our Spring 2021 Operations Guide, members of the library staff have been working on-site throughout the coronavirus pandemic.
+While the library is not open for patron use, except for emergency access outlined in our Summer 2021 Operations Guide, members of the library staff have been working on-site throughout the coronavirus pandemic.